 Be transparent and stay positive

 Toolbox talks are awesome!
 Show your crew you’re willing to have an open dialogue – even about difficult-to-discuss project issues.
 It boosts team morale and builds trust while also making employees feel respected and appreciated.
-This video from Truebeck Construction is a great example of a strong safety culture and empowered worker communication:

 When you interact with your team, refrain from dominating conversation.
 Give praise where it’s deserved and make sure your employees can provide feedback.
 This often leads to new ideas and healthy teambuilding.